Childhood developmental milestones.

 Remember those?

 Infancy, toddlerhood, and early childhood are all about concise and medically agreed upon developmental milestones, and as parents, we have a tendency (and in some ways duty) to ensure that our children are meeting all those important milestones and at the exact time they should be meeting them.
 We also compare and contrast at what ages and stages our children are meeting those milestones with all the other children that surround us, but in general infants, toddlers, and young children all reach and surpass those stages and phases at roughly the same time.
 Give or take a few months, babies all walk at about the same time.
-Talking, self-feeding, tying shoes, holding pencils- all those things happen in children at about the same time, and we rarely use the term “late bloomer” for phases of childhood other than adolescence.
+Talking, self-feeding, tying shoes, holding pencils—all those things happen in children at about the same time, and we rarely use the terms “early bloomer” or “late bloomer” for phases of childhood other than adolescence.

 Is being a late bloomer a bad thing?